KennthShang/PhaBOX/README.md

 This is the source code of our website [Phage BOX](https://phage.ee.cityu.edu.hk).
-Please note that this stand-alone version is only avaliable on Linux system.
+Please note that this stand-alone version is only available on Linux systems.

-Phage BOX is a python library for phage-related tasks:
+Phage BOX is a Python library for phage-related tasks:
 1. phage identification
 2. taxonomy classification
 3. host prediction
 4. lifestyle prediction.

-We integrate our previous published tools: PhaMer, PhaGCN, CHERRY, and PhaTYP into one program.
-In addition, we optimized the functions in these program to save computation resourse and time and provided an one-shot mode to run all the pipelines using one command.
+We integrate our previously published tools: PhaMer, PhaGCN, CHERRY, and PhaTYP, into one program.
+In addition, we optimized the functions in these programs to save computation resources and time and provided a one-shot mode to run all the pipelines using one command.
 Hope you will enjoy it.

-If you have any suggestion or problem, feel free to contact me via email: kenneth.shang@foxmail.com.
-Also you can open an issue under this GitHub folder.
+If you have any suggestions or problems, feel free to contact me via email: jyshang2-c@my.cityu.edu.hk.
+Also, you can open an issue under this GitHub folder.

 # Overview